 There are a number of key components which you will need to include in any builder’s insurance policy.

-This protects you for claims made against you or your company by a customer or member of the public.
+Builders public liability insurance protects you for claims made against you or your company by a customer or member of the public.
 Claims can be for injury or illness or damage to a person’s properties.
 Public liability for builders is generally available from as little as £50 a year; a snip compared to the cost of fighting and potentially settling a claim.

 Depending on your requirements, you may need to take out cover for tools, plant and machinery.
 You may also consider buildings and contents insurance for your company offices.
 This cover will come at an additional cost, so you’ll need to work out what you need.

+What affects the cost?
 Limits & excesses

 Liability cover will have indemnity limits, that is the maximum amount an insurer will pay out for any single claim.
 Limits are usually set at £1 million, £2 million and £5 million.
 The higher your indemnity limit, the more your insurance premiums will cost.

 All insurance policies will come with an excess, that is the amount you will have to pay towards any claim.
 You can adjust excesses, but they are generally set around £250.
-A higher excess means that you can save money on the cost of tour builder’s insurance, but you will be required to pay out more should you make a claim.
+A higher excess means that you can save money on the cost of your builder’s insurance, but you will be required to pay out more should you make a claim.

 - How much does a builder earn uk